View the full list of fields, first using long-form arguments:

 scyld-nodectl -i n0 list --long-long

-# or the equivalent using shorthand arguments:
+View the full list of fields using shorthand arguments:

 scyld-nodectl -i n0 ls -L